In this article, examples of displacement and distance in physics are presented along with their definitions which is helpful for high school physics.

 (b) What is the distance traveled by him?

-Solution: denote the initial position as $x_i=0$ and the final position as $x_f$.
+Solution: Denote the initial position as $x_i=0$ and the final position as $x_f$.
 As you can see, from the starting position to the turning point, the person walks 4 meters to the right.
-From that point ($B$) count 6 steps to the left to reach the final point whose position is on the negative side of the axis i.e. $x_f=-2$.
+From that point ($B$) count 6 steps to the left to reach the final point whose position is on the negative side of the axis, i.e., $x_f=-2$.

 (a) Displacement in physics is a vector and is defined to be the final position minus the initial position.
 So, \[\Delta x=x_f-x_i=-2-0=-2\,{\rm m}\] Hence, the person displaced 2 meters to the left (green arrow).
 Here, the minus sign indicates the direction of the displacement (to the left).

-(b) For the first part of the trip, the person walks 4 meters, and next, 6 meters more additional to the left.
+(b) For the first part of the trip, the person walks 4 meters, and next, 6 meters more to the left.
 Thus, the total distance traveled is calculated to be 10 meters.

 For one-dimensional motion along the $x$ axis, a vector pointing to the right is positive, whereas a vector pointing to the left comes with a negative sign.